Dr. Craig Olson

 Craig Olson received a BS in Electrical Engineering from Georgia Tech and a MS and Ph.D. in from the Institute of Optics at the University of Rochester.

 Dr. Olson has a multidisciplinary electro-optical engineering background with training in in electrical engineering, semiconductor lasers and diffraction theory of laser emission.
-He has worked in both the telecommunications and commercial optical products sector wiht emphasis on more traditional optical design and engineering.
-Since 2005 he has been at L-3 Communications during which time he has designed, modeled, and built several multispectral sensor payloads for airborne- and ground-based imaging.
+He has worked in both the telecommunications and commercial optical products sector with emphasis on traditional optical design and engineering.
+From 2005-2014 he worked at L-3 Communications / L3Harris, during which time he has designed, modeled, and built multiple multispectral sensor payloads for airborne- and ground-based imaging.
+He has worked multiple programs through the entire life cycle from mission concept, requirements development, detailed design, engineering transition, and full-scale operational support.

 Publications (23)